-The sett and the colours come from the history of Bothwell
+The sett and the colours come from both the history of Bothwell and Tasmanian nature.

 The colours come from the Eucalypt and the Acacia, the two soft grey-greens of the living gum leaves and the maroon and pink are seen when the leaves are dying.
 The yellow represents the wattle blossom.
 The tartan is a beautiful reflection of springtime in the Tasmanian bush.